Aegan: Plot

 Soon, Shiva finds Narain, who is later revealed to be his brother.
-Pooja is Narain's best friend, and she is secretly jealous that other girls can get his attention, but she cannot.
+Pooja is Narain's best friend, and she is secretly jealous that other girls can get his attention but she cannot.
 Shiva saves Pooja from John's men, who kidnap her, while Narain and others think that it is a prank.
 He later becomes a sensation among the students and teachers.
-He befriends Narain and Pooja and falls in love with the chemistry teacher Mallika, after being attracted by her beauty and in a bid to convince other students that he is one of them.
-During his regular jogging, sessions Shiva spots Ram and chases him until he escapes with the help of an helmet-clad bike rider, who is later revealed to be Narain.
+He befriends Narain and Pooja and falls in love with the chemistry teacher Mallika after being attracted by her beauty and in a bid to convince other students that he is one of them.
+During his regular jogging sessions, Shiva spots Ram Prasad and chases him until he escapes with the help of an helmet-clad bike rider, who is later revealed to be Narain.
 Pooja discovers that Narain has been helping her father and feels cheated by him.

-Narain tries to apologise to Pooja many times, but she refuses to talk to him.
+Narain tries to apologize to Pooja many times, but she refuses to talk to him.
 Irked by this, Narain drinks and explains his actions when John's men come again to kidnap Pooja.
 They beat up Narain, but Shiva comes to their rescue.
-Narain and Pooja patch up after the fight sequences.
+Narain and Pooja patch up after the fight.
 Shiva takes Narain to his home, where he learns that Narain is his brother and meets his mother Kasthuri.
-The flashback sequences describe Shiva's childhood (he is an orphan) and explain why his mother and father live separately.
+The flashback sequences describe Shiva's orphaned childhood and explain why his mother and father live separately.

-The next day, when Pooja introduces Ram to Shiva, Shiva arrests him – much to the disappointment of Pooja and Narain.
+The next day, when Pooja introduces Ram Prasad to Shiva, Shiva arrests him, much to the disappointment of Pooja and Narain.
 Then everyone in the college, including Mallika, learns that Shiva is a policeman.
-Shiva then drives Ram straight to John's hiding place, avoiding the traps that he had set.
+Shiva then drives Ram Prasad straight to John's hiding place, avoiding the traps that he had set.
 A fight ensues between Shiva and John's men in which John is finally killed.